dtcenter/METplus/docs/Users_Guide/overview.rst

 --------------------------------------------

-The goal of this User's Guide is to equip users with the information needed to use the Model Evaluation Tools (MET) and it's companion package METplus Wrappers.
+The goal of this User's Guide is to equip users with the information needed to use the Model Evaluation Tools (MET) and its companion package METplus Wrappers.
 MET is a set of verification tools developed and supported to community via the Developmental Testbed Center (DTC) for use by the numerical weather prediction community.
 METplus Wrappers